almightynassar/almighty-rpg-manager/src/assets/md/campaign/people.md

 - Master Artificer Grailer Ersomheaf, a red-headed pale dwarf that looks like the dwarf equivalent of an IT professional
 - Master Blacksmith Grai Ersomheaf, a black-headed, muscular and tanned dwarf
+- Master Researcher Grailest Ersomheaf, a scientist with an interest in spectral artifacts and gauldian technology.

 ---